 ECSS-Q-ST-30-11_0140009

-Where components are required to operate in protection mode or in fail-safe mode in order to prevent failure propagation (e.g. short-circuit protection), the components concerned shall meet the derating requirements and application rules when performing the protection or fail-safe function under the worst failure case (i.e. highest stress applied to the components that can last throughout the mission).
+Where components are required to operate in protection mode or in fail-safe mode in order to prevent failure propagation, the components concerned shall meet the derating requirements and application rules when performing the protection or fail-safe function under the worst failure case.

+1 Short circuit is an example of failure mode that can potentially propagate .

+2 Example of a condition needing protection or fail-safe function under the worst failure case: highest stress applied to the components that can last throughout the mission.

 ECSS-Q-ST-30-11_0140179

+Derating analysis shall be performed at the equipment maximum hot acceptance temperature, unless otherwise specified.

 Requirements ESCC exceptions

 ECSS-Q-ST-30-11_0140010